alilotfi23/jenkins-docker-ansible/README.md

 5. **Ansible Deployment**:
     - Ansible pulls the Docker image from the registry and deploys it to the development environment.
-    - Ansible can also push the image to other environments as needed (e.g., staging, production).
+    - Ansible can also push the image to other environments (e.g., staging, production).

 ## Prerequisites